Piravend male horned figure, Iran, Luristan region, c.1000-750 BC

 He stands with legs apart, the stumpy arms at right angles to the diminutive body.
 The triangular head has concentric circles forming bulging eyes, a thin and prominently hooked nose,...

 He stands with legs apart, the stumpy arms at right angles to the diminutive body.
-The triangular head has concentric circles forming bulging eyes, a thin and prominently hooked nose, two outward-curving horns atop his head, a raised circle between the eyebrows and a protruding knop indicating the phallus.
+The triangular head has concentric circles forming bulging eyes, a thin and prominently hooked nose, two outward-curving horns atop his head, a raised circle between the eyebrows.
+The devilish figure has a protruding knop indicating the phallus.
 The surface with a light green patina, the tip of one horn restored.

 Provenance